JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

 ## Polymorphic Serialization

-Let's say that our API is responsible for the inventory of our players.
+Let's say that our API is responsible for managing the inventory of our players.
 It sends back an array of items.
 Those items can be different types: Weapons, Armor, Potions, Misc, etc.,

 Weapons and armor are 2 different items that one could expect to see in many video games.
-They are dramatically different things, and as such, they don't appear the same way in the JSON.
+They are dramatically different things, and as such, they aren't represented the same way in the JSON.
 Let's take a look at the following example.

 ```json
 {